 The Kloof Vineyard is dry land farmed and produces wine that is totally unique to South Africa.
-It has an inviting pretty, floral, perfumed nose with an abundance of pure red fruits that include cherries, raspberries and strawberries.
+Our 2021 Single Vineyard Kloof Pinot Noir has an inviting pretty, floral, perfumed nose with an abundance of pure red fruits that include cherries, raspberries and strawberries.
 The palate is soft, gentle and alluring, intricate yet layered, with fine powdery chalky tannins and lively acidity – perfectly balanced.
 The wine is exciting with good intensity and texture, and has significant ageing potential.

-Grapes were selected from the Kloof vineyard with a higher solar radiation of 5200wh/m².
 Grapes were hand harvested into small crates and spent overnight in a cold room.
 Extensive bunch sorting by hand prior to destemming occured.
-Bunches were destemmed without crushing, with 5% whole bunch for complexity.
-Grapes were cold soaked for 5-7 days prior to the start of fermentation.
-Fermentation occured naturally in open top fermenters.
-A combination of gentle punchdowns and pumpovers by hand 2 times per day, depending on requirements were used during fermentation where temperature peaked at 32°C. The wines were transferred to 500L and 300L French oak barrels where malolactic fermentation took place (27% new wood, the rest 2nd, 3rd and 4th fill).
-Maturation in oak was for 12 months and on the lees for the full period.
-After ageing for 12 months in barrel, the wines were racked and blended in stainless steel tanks.
+Bunches are destemmed without crushing.
+Grapes cold soaked for 5-7 days prior to the start of fermentation.
+Fermentation occurs naturally in open top fermenters.
+During the fermentation, the skin cap was punched through gently by hand twice a day and fermentation temperature peaked at 28°C. The wines were transferred to 500L and 300L French oak barrels where malolactic fermentation took place (20% new wood, the rest 2nd, 3rd and 4th fill).
+Maturation in oak was for 12 months, on the lees for the full period.
+After aging for 12 months in barrel, the wines are racked and blended in stainless steel tank.
 The wines were clarified naturally for a period of 2 months before bottling.